 The Age Perimenopause Begins

-The average age women experience perimenopause is in their forties.
+The average age a woman experiences perimenopause is in their forties.
 However, symptoms of perimenopause can begin in one’s mid-thirties.
 In rare cases, symptoms begin to appear earlier than this.

 There are many symptoms of perimenopause, but the experience of each woman is unique.
 Some women don’t experience any symptoms at all, and some have symptoms so mild that they attribute them to something else.
 Symptoms include: